mmorales45/mmorales45.github.io/_posts/2018-07-25-IsotopeProject.markdown

 The system initially started as just hardware that can be individually controlled but now it is all integrated.
 The final system consists of an onboard computer, camera, arms that can path plan with the other arm in mind, and a mobile base that can communicate with the ROS system.

 The system's purpose was to be able to navigate a lab, interact with a part and bring it to another location to pass it on.
 The final system can successfully move from one part of the lab to another, do manipulation to remove the target from its holder, and then disassemble it.
 It then brings the isotope to the drop-off point and then picks up a replacement one and inserts it back into the target assembly.
+It proves the capabilities of the system and if more time was put into the project, it will be able to be deployed in the radioactive enviornment.

 Overall the project was a success and the system is set up and ready for applications that would involve dual arm manipulation and navigation.

-But there are some limitations of the system.
-The first is the use of AprilTags to identify the location of the parts.
-The use of so many can cause problems if just one is not found throughout the process.

 ### Future Work